stephanoulaa/madlibs/notes.md

--make different themes/stories, give users options to choose one -style accordingly for each theme
+-fix let's play button to "play again" after clicked -flesh out stories
 -add more types of entries
 -countdown on # of questions left(?)
 -make responsive

-Themes:
-- quarantine
-- christmas
+For each theme:
+- make new backup words
-- halloween
+- fix styling
+- add pictures and effects
+- add picture to small buttons
-- summer
+- define color scheme:
+Christmas:
+Summer:
+Quarantine:
+Halloween: